MicrosoftDocs/azure-docs-powershell/latest_release_of_ResourceManager/AzureRM.DataLakeStore/Import-AzureRmDataLakeStoreItem.md

 ### Example 1: Upload a file
 ```
-PS C:\>Import-AzureRmDataLakeStoreItem -AccountName "ContosoADL" -Path "C:\SrcFile.csv" -Destination "/MyFiles/File.csv" -Concurrency 4
+PS C:\>Import-AzureRmDataLakeStoreItem -AccountName "ContosoADL" -Path "C:\SrcFile.csv" -Destination "/MyFiles/File.csv"
 ```

-This command uploads the file SrcFile.csv and adds it to the MyFiles folder in the Data Lake Store as File.csv with a concurrency of 4.
+This command uploads the file SrcFile.csv and adds it to the MyFiles folder in the Data Lake Store as File.csv.

 ## PARAMETERS